Local Government Climate Change Mitigation

 - The Guide to Green Choices (PDF, 1.5MB) provides practical advice on how to create more livable communities that also facilitate reduced greenhouse gas emissions.

-The Local Government Act and the Climate Action Charter both recognize the important link between greenhouse gas reduction and land use.
+The Local Government Act and the B.C.
+Climate Action Charter both recognize the important link between greenhouse gas reduction and land use.

 - Local governments in B.C. are required to include green house gas reduction targets, policies and actions in their official community plans and/or regional growth strategies.